 I’ve made a few versions of nacho “cheese” dip at home that I have definitely enjoyed, but they didn’t necessarily remind me of the jarred kind I used to love.

-I decided to make a few tweaks to my incredibly popular Dairy Free Mac and Cheese sauce and I turned it into this super yummy Vegan Queso.
+I decided to make a few tweaks to my incredibly popular Vegan Mac and Cheese sauce and I turned it into this super yummy Vegan Queso.
 It’s creamy, cheesy, smoky, a little spicy, and so darn delicious!

 My Butternut Squash Mac and Cheese has been winning over vegans and carnivores, kids and adults, men and women alike.
 And it’s made from all whole food plant based ingredients.